Club Drive: Development and release

 Club Drive was developed by Atari.
-The game was conceived by lead programmer Todd Powers, with Eric Ginner providing additional programming support.
+The game was conceived by lead programmer Todd Powers, with Eric Ginner and Jerome Strach providing additional programming support, and produced by James "Purple" Hampton, who had worked on Trevor McFur in the Crescent Galaxy and Alien vs Predator for the Atari Jaguar.
+Ginner and Strach previously worked together on five Atari Lynx titles, such as Checkered Flag (1991) and Batman Returns (1992).
 It was Ginner's last game at Atari before leaving to join Bitmasters, a company founded by former Atari Games staffers Dave O'Riva and Franz Lanzinger.
 Ed Pearson led the team of animators that also included B.J.
 West, who created the dashboard artwork.
+The music was composed by James Grunke, Jerry Gerber, Michael Stevens and R. Wiley Evans, who also handled the game's sound effects.
+The cover art was illustrated by Erik Olson.

+The team wanted to create an open world game with eye-catching environments where the player drove a car in the style of Hot Wheels, an idea Hampton liked.
+However, according to West, Atari did not know how to market Powers' gameplay concept and pressured him to turn Club Drive into a more serious racing title.
+West stated that Powers' gameplay concept was best showcased in Jerome's Pad, an area named after Strach.
+Production of the project took less than twelve months, with Powers writing the game's rendering and physics systems by himself.
 The game was originally planned to feature online multiplayer through Phylon, Inc.'s Jaguar Voice/Data Communicator, but was developed without online features due to the modem's delay and eventual cancellation.

-Club Drive was previewed at several events, including a 1993 press conference held by Atari, the 1994 ECTS Spring, and the 1994 Summer Consumer Electronics Show.
-It was also featured at the London Planetarium in 1994, where the press and attendees laughed at the game, much to the frustration of Atari marketing manager Darryl Still.
+Club Drive was unveiled as one of the first Jaguar games at a press conference held by Atari on August 18, 1993, with a planned release in the first quarter of 1994.
+It made other appearances at the 1994 Winter Consumer Electronics Show, the 1994 ECTS Spring, and the 1994 Summer Consumer Electronics Show.
+The game was also featured at the London Planetarium in 1994, where the press and attendees laughed at it, much to the frustration of Atari marketing manager Darryl Still.
 It was first released in North America in November 1994, followed by Europe in December 1994.
 Mumin Corporation published the game in Japan on March 24, 1995, while Products Final handled distribution in Spain.